 I want to go to this one purely to eat a plate.
 Yes, this festival is SO sustainable, that even the kitchenware is edible.
 So, we all know that Norway is a very environmentally friendly place to live, but it’s truly wonderful to see this being mirrored through Øyafestivalen – a festival that is fuelled by love (and solar power.)
 One of the eco pros includes getting the deposit back on drinking cups and cigarette butts, so it almost feels like you’re being paid to drink and smoke… in a way.

-The festival recycles 70 percent of its waste which, in turn, saves an EPIC 40,000 tonnes of CO2.
+We love festivals that recycle 70 percent of its waste which, in turn, saves an EPIC 40,000 tonnes of CO2.
 They sell organic food; meaning they hold two fingers up to artificial additives, pesticides and industrial livestock.
 At the same time, this allows organisers and festival go-ers alike to say yes to cleaner, healthier food, increased animal welfare, greater biodiversity and less environmentally hostile emissions.
 In addition, the food tastes so much better.
 (I’m not a pushy vegan, I swear!)

 By attending this festival, not only will you be leaving a reduced carbon footprint (let’s ignore the flights there and back) but you’ll also be witnessing one of the best lineups that this year has to offer.
 From Kendrick Lamar’s infectious hip hop beats to Arctic Monkeys’ brand-new release which everyone and their mum is buzzing about (and why the hell not?!
 Alex Turner and co are back! *screeeam*) Øyafestivalen boasts some of the best music that’s around today!